juspay/hyperswitch-docs/features/e-commerce-platform-plugins/saleor-app/setup.md

 You can pass additional fields while initiating the transaction through the $data JSON object.
 The additional fields you can pass include:

-1. customerId: [Optional String] The identifier for the customer
+1. `customerId`: [Optional String] The identifier for the customer
-2. connector: [Optional String] The connector used for the payment
+2. `connector`: [Optional String] The connector used for the payment
-3. authenticationType: Pass this parameter to force 3DS or non 3DS auth for this payment.
+3. `authenticationType`: Pass this parameter to force 3DS or non 3DS auth for this payment.
 Some connectors will still force 3DS auth even in case of passing 'no_three_ds' here and vice versa.
 Default value is 'no_three_ds' if not set
    Available options: `three_ds`, `no_three_ds`
-4. billingEmail [Optional String]
+4. `billingEmail`: [Optional String] customer's billing email
-5. shippingEmail [Optional String]
+5. `shippingEmail` : [Optional String] customer's shipping email
-6. statementDescriptorName: [Optional String] For non-card charges, you can use this value as the complete description that appears on your customers’ statements.
+6. `statementDescriptorName`: [Optional String] For non-card charges, you can use this value as the complete description that appears on your customers’ statements.
 Must contain at least one letter, maximum 22 characters
-7. statementDescriptorSuffix: [Optional String] Provides information about a card payment that customers see on their statements.
+7. `statementDescriptorSuffix`: [Optional String] Provides information about a card payment that customers see on their statements.
 Concatenated with the prefix (shortened descriptor) or statement descriptor that’s set on the account to form the complete statement descriptor.
 Maximum 22 characters for the concatenated descriptor.
-8. description: [Optional String] A description for the payment
+8. `description`: [Optional String] A description for the payment
-9. returnUrl: [Optional String] The URL to which you want the user to be redirected after the completion of the payment operation (Mandatory Field for Payment Links),
+9. `returnUrl`: [Optional String] The URL to which you want the user to be redirected after the completion of the payment operation (Mandatory Field for Payment Links),
-10. allowedPaymentMethodTypes: [Option array of string] Use this parameter to restrict the Payment Method Types to show for a given PaymentIntent.
+10. `allowedPaymentMethodTypes`: [Option array of string] Use this parameter to restrict the Payment Method Types to show for a given PaymentIntent.
-11. manualRetryAllowed: [Optional Boolean] If true the payment can be retried with same or different payment method which means the confirm call can be made again.
+11. `manualRetryAllowed`: [Optional Boolean] If true the payment can be retried with same or different payment method which means the confirm call can be made again.

 Response of transaction initialize